These are the twelve ideas that govern every decision in CocoPlus. They are worth understanding not just as rules — but as the reasoning behind them.

 This distinction matters because language models are very good at describing what they intended to do and somewhat less reliable about verifying that they actually did it.
 The CocoFlow checkpoint system is designed to make completion measurable rather than reportable.

 Stages emit specific files as their completion evidence.
 Downstream stages read from those files, not from the previous stage's session context.
 The Safety Gate re-validates before allowing Ship.
-The system is designed to make assertions costly and evidence cheap.
+The Review phase signs off on concrete artifacts.

 5. Hard Gates for Irreversible Operations